conarwelsh/nettuts-laravel4-and-backbone/README.md

 **public/js/app.js**

 We will wrap all of our code in an immediately-invoking-anonymous-function that passes in a few global objects.
 We will then alias these global objects to something more useful to us.
-Also we will cache a few global objects inside the document ready function.
+Also we will cache a few jQuery objects inside the document ready function.

 ```js
 //alias the global object